cli3ntside/teleshell-poc/README.md

 # teleshell-poc
-proof of concept telegram remote control tool. made this in like 20 minutes but it works very well and fast
+proof of concept telegram remote control tool. planing on updating this and maybe rewriting it into c#